ARCHER2-HPC/archer2-fortran-intro/section5.01/README.md

 The ability to aggregate related data in a structure is important.
 Fortran offers the _derived type_ in addition to intrinsic types.
-In its simplest form, one may think of this a simple C `struct`.
+In its simplest form, one may think of this as the analogue to a C `struct`.

 Derived types also form the basis of aggregation of data and related operations or procedures (viz. object-oriented programming); however,